Skip to main content

-When you created your SignatureAPI account, we automatically added a sender using your account’s email address.
-This sender is already verified.
-To add a new sender, click the New Sender button and enter the email address you’d like to verify.
+Dashboard.
+When you created your SignatureAPI account, a sender was automatically added using your account email address.
+That sender is already verified.
+To add a new sender, click New Sender in the Senders settings and enter the email address to verify.
+API.
+Create a sender using the Create a sender endpoint.
+SignatureAPI sends the verification email automatically.
+Listen for the sender.verified or sender.failed webhook events to track the outcome.

 {